Always knowing when to

 - Add sand to clay soil or clay to sandy soil.

 - Compact it.

 Don’t make this common soil amendment mistake

 Don’t try to turn clay soil sandy or sandy soil clayey.
-A soil that has a little as 20% clay will behave like a clay soil.
+A soil that has as little as 20% clay will behave like clay soil.

 You won’t be able to add enough sand to clay soil to make a difference.
 If you try to, you’re doing soil replacement, not soil improvement.
 And adding sand to clay makes the soil more like concrete than soil.